Amart85/dp-090-databricks-ml/Instructions/Labs/04a-running-experiments-in-aml.md

 ## Prerequisites

-**Complete Lab 01a**: Before you can run this lab, you will need to complete [Lab 01a](https://github.com/MicrosoftLearning/dp-090-databricks-ml/blob/master/Instructions/Labs/01a-introduction-to-azure-databricks.md), Getting Started with Azure Databricks.
-This includes important steps such as creating a cluster, uploading notebooks, and uploading the NYC Taxi & Limousine Commission - green taxi trip records dataset.
+Before starting this lab, complete the **Getting Started with Azure Databricks** lab to set up your Azure Databricks environment and import the data and notebooks you require.

 ## Install libraries on the Azure Databricks Cluster